MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

+  Setting this policy specifies which extensions are not subject to the blocklist.

+A blocklist value of * means all extensions are blocked and users can only install extensions listed in the allow list.

 By default, all extensions are allowed.
-However, if you block all extensions by setting the 'ExtensionInstallBlockList' policy to "*", users can only install extensions defined in this policy.
+However, if you prohibited extensions by policy, you can use the list of allowed extensions to change that policy.

   #### Supported features: